nofarmordehai/song-lyrics-similarity-matrix/README.md

 # song-lyrics-similarity-matrix
 from song lyrics to colored matrix

-I spent last night writing this notebook and creating matrices for different songs for fun :) try it.

-Not my idea of course ;) google it!
+Not my idea of course ;) try it and google it!